 What is Nutritional Therapy?

-Nutritional Therapy is an evidenced-based discipline that uses nutrition science to promote health, wellbeing and peak performance.
+Nutritional Therapy is the application of evidence based nutrition science in the promotion of health, wellbeing and peak performance.

-The relationship between diet and health is significant and widely recognised by policy makers and health practitioners.
-Nutritional Therapy has evolved using the Functional Medicine model which aims to address the underlying causes of ill-health rather than merely the symptoms.
-It uses a wide range of tools to assess and identify potential nutritional imbalances, to understand how these may be contributing to an individual’s symptoms of ill-health.
+The relationship between diet and health is significant and now widely recognised by policy makers and health practitioners.
+Nutritional Therapists are trained to understand how dietary nutrients are both used by, and support the different systems of the body, and how lifestyle factors impact our health.
+The training has evolved using the Functional Medicine model which aims to address the underlying causes of ill-health rather than merely the symptoms.
+Functional Medicine uses a wide range of laboratory tests to assess nutritional status and the optimal functioning of the body’s systems, to better understand how these may be contributing to an individual’s symptoms of ill-health.

 A comprehensive food-diary and health history is analysed within the context of an individual’s lifestyle, which can help to identify any underlying factors preventing a state of optimal wellness.